OMI 1970s Reading Floor Lamps

 When you do a search on the internet for the OMI mark on the chromed knee joint, you always find lamps that are described as lamps designed by Koch & Lowy for OMI.

-Koch & Lowy is not a design team, but an American light company and has got nothing to do with this lamp.
+Koch & Lowy is not a design team, but an American light company and has got nothing to do with these lamps.
 Today Koch & Lowy is owned by Chapman Manufacturing Company, Inc. from Avon, Massachusetts.
 Some say OMI Switserland, but there is nothing to be found about a Swiss company with that name.

 The OMI company is Otto Meinzer GmbH & Co Metallwarenfabrik from Iserlohn in Germany (Otto Meinzer Iserlohn).
 It is a manufacturer of chromed brass joints for the lighting industry.
 The joints are marked with the OMI mark.
 The company was founded more than 50 years ago.
 They never produced lamps.